 Play-Doh is one of those classic toys that no matter how old you get, it never goes out of style.
 Never.
 So when I pull the Play-Doh out, it doesn’t take much to get my boys to come to the table and sculpt.

-Hasbro, the makers of Play-Doh, asked us to sculpt something that shows our national pride to help celebrate the upcoming World Play-Doh Day.
+I wanted sculpt something with my kids that shows our national pride to help celebrate the upcoming World Play-Doh Day.
 My boys just couldn’t get past thinking about the American Flag.
 (That, or it was the full range of the Colorado Rockies…. but I’m a mom, not Van Gogh.)
 To them, it’s the epitome of what America is… from the American flags on people’s porches to the American flag we add to our boat every summer.

 Speaking of being sent back to childhood memories, when my boys were so adamant on making an American Flag, I remembered sitting in my elementary school’s art room and creating our own optical illusion using the American Flag.
 Game on!